authorityab/OpalMind/.assistant/status.md

 - Documented secure bearer token requirement in deployment docs and troubleshooting playbook.
 - Marked P-001, P-003, and P-004 complete after enforcing secrets, adding rate-limit handling, and introducing idempotent tracking.
 - Updated history/backlog/plan to reflect the latest reliability milestones.
+- Completed P-006 by shipping funnel analytics helpers in the SDK and new `/tools/get-funnel-analytics` API endpoint with docs/tests.

 ## Open Questions
 - Q1: Which monitoring platform (Grafana, DataDog, other) will poll `/tools/get-health-status` so we can tailor payload parsing and alert thresholds?